-If your water supply consists of soft water, then you do not need a water softener.
-If, however, the hardness of your water supply reaches 7 grains per gallon or more, then this means that you have hard water.
+You don’t need a water softener if your water is soft already.
+If, however, the hardness of your water supply reaches 7 GPG or more, then you have hard water.

-If you have hard water, and you do not invest in a water softener, you risk scale build up in your plumbing, and as these minerals build up, unbeknownst to you, there is less room for water to flow, making your water heating system incredibly inefficient.
+If you have hard water and do not invest in a water softener, you risk scale build-up in your plumbing.
+As these minerals build up, unbeknownst to you, there is less room for water to flow, making your water heating system incredibly inefficient.

 Other Articles You May Find Useful

-Here are some of our other articles that you might find useful:
+Here are some of our other articles that you might find beneficial:

-This article explains how to carry out tests for water hardness, and explains how to interpret the water hardness scale
+- How To Test Water Hardness – This article explains how to test for water hardness and interpret the water hardness scale.

-This article explains exactly what a water softener does
+- What Does A Water Softener Do – This article explains what a water softener does.

-This article outlines some of the ways to fix a hard water problem
+- How To Fix Hard Water – This article outlines some ways to fix a hard water problem.

-Finding out how hard your water is can be quite a simple process, but rectifying it can be expensive, so we recommend testing your water to see if you need a water softener.
+Finding out how hard your water is can be quite a simple process, but rectifying it can be expensive, so we recommend testing your water for hardness before shopping for a water softener.